Partial Binarization of Neural Networks for Budget-Aware Efficient Learning: Introduction

 \section{Introduction}

 Convolutional neural networks (CNNs) have led to several breakthroughs in the field of computer vision and image processing, especially because of their capability to extract extremely complex features from the images.
 However, these deep CNN models are extremely computation-hungry and require significant power to process.
-For example, a ResNet18 classification model comprises 1.9 million parameters, each represented in full-precision using 32-bits, and accounts for a total of 1.8 billion floating point operations (FLOPs) for the ImageNet dataset \cite{ILSVRC15}.
+For example, a ResNet-18 classification model comprises 1.9 million parameters, each represented in full-precision using 32-bits, and accounts for a total of 1.8 billion floating point operations (FLOPs) for the ImageNet dataset \cite{ILSVRC15}.
 For most of the problems, these deep CNN models are overparameterized, and there is enormous scope of reducing their sizes with minimal to almost no drop in the performance of the models.
-The popular approaches for effective model compression include dropping the non-important set of parameters or channels (pruning) \cite{Liu2017learning}, distilling knowledge of the dense teacher network into a light-weight student network (distillation) \cite{Hinton2015DistillingTK}, converting 32-bit representations of the parameters to half-precision or even lower (quantization) \cite{Krishnamoorthi2018QuantizingDC}, and converting all the parameters of network to 1-bit representations (binarization) \cite{Courbariaux2016BinarizedNN}.
+The popular approaches for effective model compression include removing the non-important set of parameters or channels (pruning) \cite{Liu2017learning}, distilling knowledge of the dense teacher network into a light-weight student network (distillation) \cite{Hinton2015DistillingTK}, converting 32-bit representations of the parameters to lower bit representations (quantization) \cite{Krishnamoorthi2018QuantizingDC}, and transforming the network weights to 1-bit representations (binarization) \cite{Courbariaux2016BinarizedNN}.